vatsnarsaria7/cse15l-lab-reports/lab2.md

 ```

-* Here are two screenshots that show results the following paths :
+* Here are two screenshots that show results of the following paths :

     * */add-message?s=CSE15L IS FUN!*